Digital Twin-Empowered Task Assignment in Aerial MEC Network: A Resource Coalition Cooperation Approach with Generative Model: The Question Statement of Task Assignment

 \section{The Question Statement of Task Assignment}

-In this section, we first introduce the task assignment problem in the aerial MEC network and discuss its unique challenges compared with conventional task offloading in MEC networks.
-We then formulate a new task assignment problem in the network, which concentrates on improving the energy consumption and utilization of resources.
+In this section, we first introduce the task assignment problem in the aerial MEC network and discuss its differences compared with conventional task offloading in MEC networks.
+Then, the resource coalition cooperation algorithm is proposed.